KevinGrandon/Firefox-OS-Runtime/README.md

 * Proper permissions setup for WebAPI access
 * Message proxying for chrome events (App launches, etc)
+* Proxies mozCameras to mozGetUserMedia.
+Not all functionality is there yet.
 * Stubs for settings and other things that might need them